priyanshap/ai-reliability-judge/README.md

 - 🎬 **Video:** _Link to demo video_

 ## Why this matters
-Modern AI agents can look perfect in a notebook but silently fail in production, breaking workflows and eroding trust. [web:211]
+Modern AI agents can look perfect in a notebook but silently fail in production, breaking workflows and eroding trust.
-AI Reliability Judge turns “it usually works” into a concrete, repeatable **reliability score** that founders, PMs, and engineers can show to stakeholders.

 ![Gap and Need](public/readme-assets/gap.png)